xImAnton/mcweb/README.md

 ## Todo

 * encapsulate mc server code to server.py
+* special endpoint for each server with id in path (eg. /server/1/console)
 * design webinterface
 * transmit json objects and not plain text with ws
 * server.properties api